esegebart/CSharpWebApp/README.md

 to return them in the View.

 ## Code Example
-Trying to use the WebClient to get the repos from the GitHub API and deserialize them to list on the page.
+I was trying to use the WebClient to get the repos from the GitHub API and deserialize them to list on the page.
 ![image](https://user-images.githubusercontent.com/36378900/109737509-cb839180-7b8b-11eb-8b4a-26ebae693213.png)

-## Installation
-Provide step by step series of examples and explanations about how to get a development env running.

 ## API Reference
 https://api.github.com/search/users?q=example